FledPaul/ipe/README.md

 ### First Start
 - Open any editor
 - Open ```settings.json```
-- Here you can now cutomize your theme (dark & light) and font (currently ony Segeo UI).
+- Here you can now cutomize your theme (dark & light) and font (currently only Segeo UI).

 - Open any terminal application
 - Type ```python setup.py```